pyvista/pyvista/docs/core/filters.rst

 ~~~~~~~~~~~~~~~

 The :class:`pyvista.DataSetFilters` is inherited by :class:`pyvista.DataSet` making
-all the the following filters available as callable methods directly from any
+all the following filters available as callable methods directly from any
 PyVista dataset.